Strategic Human Capital Insights

 The Questions:

-As the rate of change increases, we are now finding that skills can become obsolete in 2.5 years.
+As the rate of change increases, we find that skills can become obsolete in 2.5 years.
 Given this dilemma, you must ask yourself these six important questions:

 1. Can your people innovate and execute strategy with competitive speed?